scriptin/cv/src/work.typ

 == Work history

 #history_record(
+  title: [Senior Frontend Developer / Consultant],
+  place: [TakeProfit, Inc.],
+  from: [Nov 2024],
+  to: [Present],
+  type: [Full-time / contactor],
+)[
+  Responsibilities: Developing the frontend of a trading platform at #link("https://takeprofit.com"), focusing on the UI (Svelte + Tailwind) and the high-performance rendering engine of financial charts using WebGL shaders.
+]

+#history_record(
   title: [Software Engineer],
-  from: [May 2023],
+  from: [Nov 2024],
   to: [Present],
   type: [Part-time / freelance],
 )[
-  Responsibilities: Developing a personal language learning application project.
+  Responsibilities: Developing a personal language learning application project (yet to be released).
 ]

 #history_record(